zhangruixue8080/techcontent/articles/cdn-enus-https-how-to.md

 1. **To apply for access:** Please contact the [Azure technical support team](https://www.azure.com/support/contact).
 You will need to provide the Azure subscription ID that you want to use the HTTPS acceleration service for.

 2. **Self-service creation:** After the Azure CDN team receives and approves your access request, the team will start the HTTPS acceleration service for the Azure subscription that you provided.
-You can then sign in to the Azure portal to complete the self-service creation process.
+You can then sign in to the Azure Management Portal to complete the self-service creation process.
 Refer to the instructions for the self-service creation process.

     ![][1]